GabeScott/standard-works-vault/General Conference/1971 October - The Only True and Living Church.md

 Now that danger is not limited to investigators alone.
 Some members of the Church who should know better pick out a hobby key or two and tap them incessantly, to the irritation of those around them.
 They can dull their own spiritual sensitivities.
 They lose track that there is a fullness of the gospel and become as individuals, like many churches have become.
 They may reject the fullness in preference to a favorite note.
 This becomes exaggerated and distorted, leading them away into apostasy.

 I counseled, think about this matter.
 More than that, I would urge you to pray about this matter.
 Thinking alone can be the basis for man’s wisdom.
-There is another more perfect manner of communication through the spirit: “... for the Spirit searcheth all things, yea, the deep things of God.”
-(1 Cor.
-2:10.)
+There is another more perfect manner of communication through the spirit: “… for the Spirit searcheth all things, yea, the deep things of God.” ([[1 Corinthians 2.10|1 Cor.
+2:10]].)

 Paul, speaking to the Corinthians, said: “Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.

-“But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.”
-(1 Cor.
-2:13–14.)
+“But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.” ([[1 Corinthians 2.13|1 Cor.
+2:13–14]][[1 Corinthians 2.14|]].)

 Any soul has the right, indeed the obligation, to make an appeal through prayer for the answer to this question: Is there a true church?
 That is how it all began, you know, with a fourteen-year-old boy who went into a grove.
 Two questions: Which of all the churches is true? and Which should he join?
 There he experienced a marvelous vision of the Father and the Son, and the dispensation of the fulness of times was ushered in.
 Subsequently the authority to act for Him was restored and rests yet with this church.
 We heard in this meeting a prophet of God, Joseph Fielding Smith.

 I bear witness that he is a prophet of God.
 I have a witness that Jesus is the Christ.
 He lives.
 The Church of Jesus Christ of Latter-day Saints is the only true and living church upon the face of this earth, of which I bear witness in the name of Jesus Christ.
 Amen.

+[^1]: “To an Atheist,” in *The Search* (Trilogy Arts, 1970), p.
+34.